Skip to main content

 Table of Contents

 These aren't innocent questions.
-They’re scalpels.
-Each one is a careful, calculated incision designed to slice away a piece of your claim.
-The adjuster’s only job is to find a way—any way—to pin some of the blame on you.
+They're scalpels.
+Each one is a careful, calculated incision designed to slice away a piece of the claim.
+The adjuster's only job is to find a way—any way—to pin some of the blame on the injured party.
 Why?
-Because under the rules of comparative negligence in Colorado, every percentage point of fault they can shift your way is pure profit for them.
-Welcome to the fight.
+Because under Colorado's modified comparative negligence rule (C.R.S. § 13-21-111), every percentage point of fault they can shift is pure profit for their company.
+If an injured person is found more than 50% at fault, they cannot recover damages at all.
+This creates enormous pressure to accept inflated settlement offers before the three-year statute of limitations expires under C.R.S. § 13-80-101.
+The stakes are real: non-economic damages alone are now capped at $1,500,000 as of 2025.
+Insurance companies know these rules intimately and exploit them relentlessly.
+Understanding how comparative negligence works isn't optional—it's essential armor against systematic claim reduction tactics.

 The Trick Insurance Companies Don't Want You to Know